themillhousegroup/mondrian/README.md

 ```

 #### Define an `implicit` Play-JSON `Format` for your new object
+Again, you may have already written a `Format` if you've been sending/receiving JSON over HTTP.
 You can extend `MongoJson` to get the implicit conversion for the `MongoId`; perhaps something like this:

 ```scala